ViciousSquid/Dosidicus/README.md

 * Needs change over time and affect the pet's health and behavior.
 * The squid can become sick if his needs are neglected.

 Be aware the squid hates taking medicine and will become depressed and need sleep if made to do so.

-NEW IN VERSION 1.3: Decorate the squid's environment with plants and rocks that affect the squid's behaviour.
-Additional decorations coming soon.
+### Personality system

+* Seven different [personality types](https://github.com/ViciousSquid/Dosidicus/blob/main/Docs/Personalities.md) which influence behaviour

+### Decorate and customise!

+* Choose decorations to be placed into the environment which the squid will interact with!

 ### Debug Tools: